 To effectively evaluate cost savings opportunities, companies must first clearly understand their existing costs and how they compare to companies with a similar fleet size.

 When should you lease versus own the fleet?
+When looking at whether to buy or lease a commercial or semi truck, it is best to talk to individuals dealing with this dilemma every day.
 During our conversations with fleet managers, one mentioned, “Maintenance costs are on the rise, due to the rising material costs.”
 Another participant mentioned: “We are now more leaning toward leasing, given we have some cash crunch issues.”
 The study findings validated our hypothesis that both financing and maintenance costs are highly dependent on fleet size economies of scale.
 This makes intuitive sense as larger fleets have greater negotiating power with dealers and have greater potential to realize maintenance efficiencies, including through increased shop utilization.
 However, based on our findings, the greatest decrease in cost per mile existed as fleets moved into the 100–499 fleet size range, which represents approximately the 70th percentile fleet size.
 While the 500+ fleet size realized additional cost per mile savings, the cost reduction from the 100–499 to the 500+ fleet size was less significant than the reduction from the 25–99 to the 100–499 fleet size.

 Based on the significant economies of scale observed for larger Class 8 tractors and dry van trailers fleet sizes, we suspect some small-to-medium fleet size companies may benefit from outsourcing their fleet and maintenance to a large fleet leasing provider that has significant economies of scale.
 While consideration should be given to whether fleet management is a core strategic enabler, based on some initial data, there appears to be outsourcing savings potential for Class 8 tractors and dry van trailers.